kragorg/dng/2025-03-16 — Dungeons and Gardens.md

 “Just before daybreak, I witnessed three cloaked figures enter the cave— a dwarf and two elves, if I’m not mistaken.”
 Doctor Pepe’s eyes, sharp and perceptive, scan the adventurers’ faces, gauging their reaction.
 “Whatever transpires within, it may well relate to the affliction that has beset Palebank.”

 The party exchanges thoughtful glances.
 After weighing their options, the adventurers come to a shared conclusion.
-Offering the rouge a nod of acceptance, Kragor extends the group’s unspoken consensus.
+Offering the rogue a nod of acceptance, Kragor extends the group’s unspoken consensus.
 “Then let us consider you an ally, Doctor Pepe.
 Together, we may better contend with whatever lies within the heart of Croaker Cave.”

 ## Trepidation’s threshold